 Stage 6: Therapy for Young Adulthood

 The years of young adulthood — roughly your 20s and 30s — are full of possibility, but they can also feel overwhelming.
 Erikson described this stage as Intimacy vs. Isolation.
 At its heart, this is the season of life where we’re learning how to build meaningful, lasting connections while also figuring out who we are on our own.
 It can also be a trying time where it may feel we’re falling behind our peers, isolated in our struggles to find our footing.
+Many people at this stage wrestle with questions like:

 How do I build healthy relationships?